graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {subsequentResults} be the corresponding entry on {incrementalPublisher}.
 - Return {initialResult} and {subsequentResults}.

-AddNewDeferFragments(incrementalPublisher, newDeferUsages,
+AddNewDeferFragments(incrementalPublisher, newDeferUsages, incrementalDataId,
-incrementalDataRecord, deferMap, path):
+deferMap, path):

 - Initialize {newDeferredGroupedFieldSets} to an empty list.
 - If {newDeferUsages} is empty: